-All streams are open for catchand-release recreational fishing, approximately 25 of which are open for harvest.
+All streams are open for catch-andrelease recreational fishing, approximately 25 of which are open for harvest.
 The fishing season is year-round for both stream classifications.
-Anglers must use a single-hooked, artificial lure (with or without barbs).
+Anglers must use a singlehooked, artificial lure (with or without barbs).
 The minimum size limit for trout is nine inches and the maximum creel limit is six fish.
 Size and creel limits for other game fish species follow Virginia regulations.
 A Virginia fishing license is required for anyone 16 and older fishing at the park.
+A license may be purchased at Big Meadows Wayside or local sporting goods stores.